 - Keen Eye: Jewelry (3) – Highlights resource nodes with a subtle glow in the world.

-- Jewelry Extraction (3) – Increases your chance to receive materials when deconstructing existing jewelry.
+- Jewelry Extraction (3) – Increases your chance to receive materials when deconstructing existing jewelry, and increases your chance to get higher quality Grains when refining raw Dust.

 - Platings Expertise (3) – Reduces the number of Bars required to upgrade jewelry.